Introduction

 Siu (2020) defines memory retention as the capacity to retain knowledge for a long time and, is the process of getting information back after it’s been saved and encoded (Siu, 2020).
 This definition of memory retention shows how users can remember visual elements within an interface.

-In the publication ‘Memory in the Digital Age’ Storm (2021) highlights that as people increasingly use digital interfaces to retain information, they rely less on information stored in the biological memory.
-Therefore, showing how digital technologies are changing how people use the human memory (Storm, 2021).
+In the publication ‘Memory in the Digital Age’ (Storm and Soares, 2021) highlights that as people increasingly use digital interfaces to retain information, they rely less on information stored in the biological memory.
+Therefore, showing how digital technologies are changing how people use the human memory (Storm and Soares, 2021).
 This makes it clear that as users are relying more on interfaces to store information, the need for internal memorisation is decreasing.
 Highlighting the value on understanding the elements that assist users in remembering information on interfaces.

-Camina (2017) explains that there are three sections of memory: sensory, short term and long term (Camina, 2017).
+(Camina and Güell, 2017) explains that there are three sections of memory: sensory, short term and long term (Camina and Güell, 2017).
 This categorisation assists in simplifying the different ways in which users store information.
 The Interaction Design Foundation (2016,a) explains that when a user is interacting with an interface, they are using their short-term/ working memory.
 This provides a valuable insight to understand the mental state of users when navigating an interface, which can then be tailored to.

 What is the relationship between visual perception and memory retention?

-Even though Agam (2007), explains that there has been significant debate between the relationship of visual perception and memory retention.
-He states that they share the same brain mechanisms.
-Agams’ study concludes that attention was an occurring theme that influenced both visual perception and memory retention.
+Even though Agam and Sekuler, (2007), explains that there has been significant debate between the relationship of visual perception and memory retention.
+They state that they share the same brain mechanisms.
+Agam and Sekuler, (2007), study concludes that attention was an occurring theme that influenced both visual perception and memory retention.
 The University of Cape Town (2010) explains that the core concept of attention, relies on the idea that users have limited capacity within the working memory.
 Which means that from a large amount of information, only a limited amount can be concentrated on.
-Therefore, enabling designers to understand how they can utilise attention, to increase user experience by understanding users aims and goals when navigating an interface.

 On the other hand, Kohler (2023) states that it is unrealistic to assume that all users have the same cognitive abilities with the same attention elements.
 He argues that due to the diversity of users, it is important that digital products are accessible and inclusive.
 Even though, it is important to ensure interfaces are inclusive and accessible for all, it can create difficulty for designers to ensure their designs are inclusive.